78 LikesScience & Research

 Is a career in science and research for me?

-Scientists and mathematicians can spend a lot of time gathering evidence or testing out theories before they get a result, so you have to be patient and precise in your work.
+Scientists and mathematicians can spend a lot of time gathering evidence or testing out theories before they get a result, so you'd also have to be patient and precise, with good attention to detail.

 How can I start a career in science and research?